Stendal: Main sights

-There are various well-preserved historical buildings in Stendal, e.g. the Tangemünde Gate, a medieval city gate dating from 1220 and Uenglinger Gate built in the 15th century.
+There are various well-preserved historical buildings in Stendal, e.g., the Tangemünde Gate, a medieval city gate dating from 1220 and Uenglinger Gate built in the 15th century.
 The Powder Tower (Pulverturm) which was built around 1450 is a former defence tower of the medieval city wall.
-St. Nicholas Church was built 1423-1467 and heavily damaged by bombs in 1945.
+St. Nicholas Church was built in 1423-1467 and heavily damaged by bombs in 1945.
 Reconstruction was started in 1946, interrupted several times and completed in 2013.
 The City Hall in the Market Place where a statue of Roland can be seen was built in the 14th century.
 St. Mary's Church with its two towers measuring 84 metres in height was inaugurated in 1447, and its altar dates from 1471.
 St. Jakobi Church in the northern part of the historical centre was built 1311-1477.
 St. Petri Church built at the end of the 13th century is the oldest church in Stendal.
 Breite Straße with many well-preserved medieval houses is the main street of the old city centre.

 Theatre of the Altmark

-The area has a theatre named Theater der Altmark, Stendal.
+The area has a theatre named Theater der Altmark.
 It was founded in 1946 and has always had a particular involvement in youth and children's theatre.
 Theatrical performances and dance events are staged, as well as concerts, conferences and meetings.